Kirk Farmer

 Kirk Farmer (born August 27, 1979) is an American former football quarterback.
 He played college football for the Missouri Tigers from 1999 to 2002.
 He was signed by the St. Louis Rams as an Undrafted free agent in 2003.
 He also played for the Kansas City Chiefs and the Frankfurt Galaxy.

-Early years
+Early life

 Farmer attended Jefferson City High School along with future All-American, and Missouri teammate, Justin Smith.
 He passed for 770 yards, ran for 673 and accounted for 31 touchdowns in 1997 as Jefferson City won the state 5A championship while also a regular on Jefferson City's basketball team that was ranked as high as No. 4 in the state.
 Farmer also earned all state honors in golf recording a final round of 68 at the MSHAA Boys' State Championship.
 The round was the third lowest in MSHAA State Championship history at the time.

 College career

 Farmer played with the Missouri Tigers from 1999 to 2002.
 His best season came in 2001, recording the then 7th most yards of total offense in Tigers history with 1,976 yards despite starting only 9 games.
 Injuries sidelined him in his senior season.